Patrick T. Riley: Life and career

 Riley received his undergraduate degree from Claremont Men's College.
 He then briefly pursued a career as a conductor, studying at the Mozarteum in Salzburg, Austria.
-Shortly thereafter, he earned his M.Phil at The London School of Economics under the supervision of Michael Oakeshott.
+Shortly thereafter, he earned his MPhil at The London School of Economics under the supervision of Michael Oakeshott.
 In 1968, he received his Ph.D. from Harvard University where he studied under Louis Hartz, John Rawls and Judith Shklar.
 While at Harvard, Riley won the Bowdoin Essay Prize for Graduate Students in 1966 and 1967.

-Riley’s first book, Will and Political Legitimacy, offered "a critical exposition of social contract theory in Hobbes, Locke, Rousseau, Kant, and Hegel."
+Riley's first book, Will and Political Legitimacy, offered "a critical exposition of social contract theory in Hobbes, Locke, Rousseau, Kant, and Hegel."
 In Leibniz' Universal Jurisprudence: Justice as the Charity of the Wise, Riley detailed the social, moral, and political philosophy of Leibniz, arguing for the English-speaking world that Leibniz was the most important German philosopher before Kant.
 He has also written extensively on the general will of Rousseau and Kant's political philosophy.
 He was the author of The General Will before Rousseau: The Transformation of the Divine into the Civic and the editor of the Cambridge Companion to Rousseau.
-Riley edited a volume of Leibniz's political writings, as well as produced translations of Malebranche and Fénelon for Cambridge University Press.
+Riley edited a volume of Leibniz's political writings, as well as produced translations of Malebranche, Bossuet and Fénelon for Cambridge University Press.